nitro41992/splitting-sucks/docs/test_coverage.md

 ### 1.2 Critical Service Logic Unit Tests

 *   **`Critical Service Logic Unit Tests (Phase 0 Priority)`**
     *   **Objective:** Verify critical data transformations or specific logic within services (e.g., `FirestoreService`, `ReceiptParserService`, etc.) as prioritized in the initial "Phase 0" plan, independent of UI or full service integration.
-This is important as caching may alter how services are interacted with.
+This is important as caching may alter how services are interacted with, and this logic must remain correct.
     *   **(⏳ To be identified and detailed for specific services and methods)**

 ### 1.3 Core Workflow Logic & Data Flow Widget Tests

 *   **`_WorkflowModalBodyState` (selected parts, `lib/widgets/workflow_modal.dart`)**
     *   **Objective:** Test critical UI interaction paths and complex logic remaining in `_WorkflowModalBodyState` (Phase 0 Priority), such as the `GestureDetector` for the step indicator (which also covers `WorkflowStepIndicator` tap logic) and `WillPopScope` logic (especially draft saving).
+These ensure core navigation and state progression within the modal remain intact.
     *   **Test Cases:**
         *   ⏳ `Step Indicator Tap Logic`:
             *   Tapping a previous step calls `workflowState.goToStep()` with the correct `tappedStep`.